 - JavaFX comes with an oversized set of intrinsic GUI parts, like buttons, text fields, tables, trees, menus, charts and far additional.
 That saves you tons of your time once building a desktop application.

-- JavaFX additionally comes with support for 3D graphics which often helpful if you’re developing a game or similar media applications.
+- JavaFX also comes with support for 3D graphics, which is often helpful if you’re developing a game or similar media applications.

-- JavaFX even contains a WebView supported the popular WebKit browser, therefore you’ll be able to introduce websites or net applications within JavaFX.
+- JavaFX even contains a WebView supported by the popular WebKit browser; therefore, you’ll be able to introduce websites or net applications within JavaFX.

 What is Swing?

 Swing API may be a set of extendable GUI parts to ease the developer’s life to form JAVA primarily based Front End/GUI Applications.
-It turns on prime of AWT API and acts as a replacement of AWT API since it’s nearly every management comparable to AWT controls.
-Swing part follows a Model-View-Controller design to meet the subsequent criteria.
+It turns on AWT API’s prime and acts as a replacement of AWT API since it’s nearly every management comparable to AWT controls.
+The swing part follows a Model-View-Controller design to meet the subsequent criteria.

 - A single API is to be adequate to support multiple look and feel.

 - API is to be model-driven in order that the best level API isn’t needed to own information.

 - API is to use the Java Bean model in order that Builder Tools and IDE will give higher services to the developers to be used.

 - Light Weight − Swing parts are freelance of native operational System’s API as Swing API controls are pure JAVA code rather than underlying software system calls.

 - Controls − Swing provides advanced controls like Tree, color picker, table controls, TabbedPane, slider.

 - Highly Customizable − Swing controls are often made-to-order in a very simple method as visual appearance is freelance of content.